Images of 9/11: A Visual Remembrance

 At 9:45am, the FAA ordered the United States airspace shut down.
 No civilian flight was allowed to take off and all aircraft in the air were ordered to land at the nearest airport.
 In this photo a screen at the American Airlines terminal at Los Angeles International Airport shows that all flights have been canceled as the airport is shutdown.
 (AP Photo/Nick Ut)

-A board at the Los Angeles Airport announces the closing of the airport.
+A board at the Los Angeles Airport announced the closing of the airport.
 (GERARD BURKHART/AFP/Getty Images)

-At 9:58am, the south tower of the World Trade Center begins to collapse.
+The South Tower of the World Trade Center began to collapse at 9:58 a.m.
 (AP Photo/Gulnara Samoilova)

-The south tower collapsing.
-The Millenium Hilton hotel is in foreground.
+The Millenium Hilton hotel is seen in the foreground of this photo showing the South Tower collapsing.
 (AP Photo/Amy Sancetta)

-The south tower collapses.
+The South Tower collapses.
 (AP Photo/Jim Collins)

-(Photo by Jose Jimenez/Primera Hora/Getty Images)
+(Jose Jimenez/Primera Hora/Getty Images)

 (AP Photo/Richard Drew)

-The south tower collapses.
-(Photo by Ezra Shaw/Getty Images)
+The South Tower collapses.
+(Ezra Shaw/Getty Images)

-People flee the falling south tower.
+People flee the falling South Tower.
 (AP Photo/Amy Sancetta)

 At 10:03am, United Airlines Flight 93 crashed into a field in Shanksville, Pennsylvania.
 In this photo, officials examine the crater at the crash site.
 Were it not for the heroism of the passengers who stormed the cockpit, the Islamic hijackers would have crashed the plane into either the United States Capitol dome or the White House.
 (DAVID MAXWELL/AFP/Getty Images)

-This photo of the north tower of the World Trade Center shows the building 30 seconds before its collapse at 10:28am.
+This photo of the North Tower of the World Trade Center shows the building 30 seconds before its collapse at 10:28am.
 (AP Photo/Richard Drew)

-People run from the collapse of one of the twin towers.
+People run from the collapse of one of the Twin Towers.
 (AP Photo/FILE/Suzanne Plunkett)

 This is a view of the Manhattan skyline from Brooklyn after the World Trade Center towers collapsed.
 (AP Photo/Kathy Willens)